Kotlin/KEEP/proposals/kdoc/links-to-extensions.md

 fun List<Long>.listExtension() {}
 ```

+### Extension and member with the same name

-### If an extension has the same name as a member, it’s possible to reference an extension only via
+If an extension has the same name as a member, it’s possible to refer to an extension only via `[functionName]`, as

-`functionName` syntax
+`[Type.functionName]` will always prefer members during link resolution:

 ```kotlin
 interface Something {